badfortrains/wsExample/README.md

 Basic test of react-native websocket polyfill https://github.com/badfortrains/react-native/tree/WebSocket

-This is a very early demo, and the polyfill contains bug.
-Specifically, it leaks memory and does not handle errors correctly.
-Currently binary data is not supported.
+This is a very early demo, and the polyfill probably contains bug.

-Includes slightlty modified versions of Firebase-client and Socket.io-client.
+Includes slightlty modified version of Firebase-client and a demo of Socket.io-client.

 ##Firebase